rosensilva/integratio-studio-examples/upload-to-ftp-after-converting-json-to-xml/README.md

 # Upload to FTP after converting JSON to XML

-This example application illustrates the concept of datamapping to convert JSON data to XML.
-It also shows you how to configure and use the FTP connector to upload a file to a FTP server.
+This example application illustrates the concept of data-mapping to convert JSON data to XML.
+It also shows you how to configure and use the [File connector](https://store.wso2.com/store/assets/esbconnector/details/5d6de1a4-1fa7-434e-863f-95c8533d3df2) to upload a file to a FTP server.

 ### Assumptions ###